Agis878/room_reservation/README.md

    - CSS: UI styling.
 6. **Dependency Management**
    - Maven: A tool for managing dependencies and building a project.
+7. **Testing Frameworks:**
+   - JUnit: A Java framework for writing and running unit tests.
+   - Mockito: A mocking framework for Java that allows the creation of mock objects in tests.

+## Features

+1. **Registration and Login**
+   - User registration
+   - Login panel for authenticated users

+3. **Adding Reservations**
+   - Checking room availability for a selected date through the list of reservations assigned to a specific room.
+   - Users can add reservations by creating new objects of the Reservation class with the appropriate data and assigning them to the appropriate rooms and users.

+4. **Editing and Canceling Reservations**
+   - The system allows editing reservation parameters, such as hours and room, through appropriate forms or editing functions.

+5. **Administrative Panel**
+   - The system administrator has full access to the list of reservations and the ability to generate reports.

+6. **Validation and Verification**
+   - The system validates entered data, such as dates and times, to ensure they are correct.
+   - Validation of room availability before confirming a reservation checks if the room is available at the selected time before creating a new reservation.

+7. **Authentication and Authorization**
+   - Implementation of user authentication and registration mechanisms before room reservation.
+   - Granting administrator role with appropriate permissions to users with this role.

+## Unit Tests

+To ensure the correctness of the project, unit tests were written using the JUnit framework and the Mockito library.

+### Repository Tests

+- Verification of the correctness of actions on the user and reservation repository.

+### Service Tests

+- Unit tests for the reservation management service, including tests for adding, editing and verifying the behavior of methods for various user reservation scenarios.

+### Controller Tests

+- Tests for the user controller.

 # Projekt Rezerwacji Sal